TheHutGroup/Horizon-Public-Docs/examples/customer/account-data.md

 }
 ```

-To edit information about a customer, this works similarly to the account creation form where this is dynamic.
-To get the fields to show, you can run the following query.
+To edit a customer's account information, the `accountSettingsForm` query can be used to retrieve the form fields for updating the account settings.
+The result can then be used to construct the `updateAccountSettings` mutation.

 ```graphql
 query AccountSettingForm {